pokitoz/xilinx_config_zynq/README.md

 1. Copy the contents of this directory to an SD card
 2. Set boot mode to SD
-     Jumper J1 NC
+   - Jumper J1 non connected
-     Jumper J2 1-2
+   - Jumper J2 connected
 3. Insert SD card and turn board on

-The DONE LED (red led) should be on
+The DONE LED (red led) should be on: meaning the FPGA (PL) has been configured properly using the bitstream

 Those scripts generates a complete system for a **Myir** board.
+The system contains:
-- Linux
+   - Linux Kernel
-- Config of the FPGA
+   - Config of the FPGA (bitstream)

 *Please download:*
 	https://www.dropbox.com/s/0zn56diit0mqh2c/xilinx_source.tar.gz

 and put it to the begining of the folder hierarchy.

 #Run *./create_hierarchy.sh*
 - Creates all the folders